pinot-contrib/pinot-docs/basics/indexing/json-index.md

 ## When to use JSON index

-JSON string can be used to represent array, map, and nested fields without forcing a fixed schema.
-It is flexible, but the flexibility comes with a cost - filtering on JSON string columns is very expensive.
+Use the JSON string can be used to represent array, map, and nested fields without forcing a fixed schema.
+While JSON strings are flexible, filtering on JSON string columns is expensive, so consider the use case.

 Suppose we have some JSON records similar to the following sample record stored in the `person` column: